keeks-mtl/go-tennis/README.md

     - Town or city (required)
     - County, State, or Locality
     - Postal code
-    - Country (required) and a dropdown with the country options.
+    - Country (required) and a dropdown with the country options
     - Credit card number, expiration date, cvc (required)
-    - There is also a check box which allows the user to save the delivery information to their profile.
+    - There is also a check box which allows the user to save the delivery information to their profile
 - The form has a Adjust Bag button which takes the user back to their bag page.
-- There is also a Complete order button which then processes the information through Stripe to process the payment
+- There is also a Complete Order button which then processes the information through Stripe to process the payment.
 - After the user has correctly filled out the form and clicked the Complete Order button, a loading overlay appears to let the user know the payment is being processed.
 - Once the payment has been processed the user is redirected to checkout success page.
 - They are also shown a toast which lets the user know they successfully completed the order with their order number and a statement which informs them what email address the confirmation email was sent to.